mild-blue/txmatching/documentation/README.md

 Pay attention that a similar mixed chain, `DPB1*01:05`, but for the antibody `DP*[04:01;01:05]`, is not parsed through this antibody but through the `DP*[03:01;01:05]` antibody, as explained in the next section.
-In summary, if we detect the mixed chain, which has several positive representations among all the antibodies, in the positive + mixed double antibody, we expect to parse this mixed chain through other antibodies.
+In summary, if we encounter this positive and mixed chain case where the mixed chain has several positive representations among all the antibodies, we expect to parse the mixed chain through other antibodies.

 #### 4. Both chains are mixed